-Official collection of Florida's birth and death records started in 1917 and the mandate to collect these data statewide was addressed again in 1927.
+Official collection of Florida's birth and death records began in 1917 and the mandate to collect these data statewide was reiterated in 1927.
 Florida became a nationally recognized death registration jurisdiction in 1919 and a nationally recognized birth registration jurisdiction in 1924.
-Marriage and dissolution records have been filed with Florida's Bureau of Vital Statistics since June 1927.
+Marriage and dissolution records have been filed with the Bureau of Vital Statistics since June 1927.

 Annual reporting of Vital Statistics began in 1919.
-Publication of the Florida Vital Statistics Annual Report 2019 marks the 101st year this Annual Report has been produced.
+Publication of the Florida Vital Statistics Annual Report 2020 marks the 102nd year this Annual Report has been produced.